-The receiver may send the PBU request using the management message CE\PartialBatUpdate.ind, in which the receiver can request bit allocation changes for up to 1024 sub-carriers.
+The receiver may send the PBU request using the CE\PartialBatUpdate.req message in which the receiver can request bit allocation changes for up to 1024 sub-carriers.
 Figure 8-57 illustrates an example of partial BAT update using this approach.
-Note that retransmission is disabled in this example.
+Note that acknowledgement is disabled in this example.